bnadav/rapidfire/README.md

     $ bundle exec rails generate rapidfire:views

+If you want to change the default configuration options do

+    $ bundle exec rails generate rapidfire:initializer

+this will create the config/initializers/rapidfire_init.rb in the main app directory.
+All options in this file are commented out.
+The comments containg short explanations regarding thier usage (see also below)

 ## Usage

 Add this line to your routes will and you will be good to go!